 2. Choose based on your technical know-how

-There are be two main options here.
+There are two main options here.
 If you’re not too technically savvy, you can quickly build a website using Website Builder, which comes with hosting.
-The Business Web Hosting might be your best option, as it gives you access to important features like PayPal checkout and SEO analytics.
+Business Web Hosting might be your best option, as it gives you access to important features like PayPal checkout and SEO analytics.

 If you have some website building experience or you’re working with a professional website designer, you’ll have more freedom and control if you go with a builder like WordPress and a hosting company that specializes in WordPress sites.
 Managed WordPress hosting can be a good option for eCommerce sites that require more customization and functionality.
 Just add a plugin like WooCommerce, Ecwid or Easy Digital Downloads to make your WordPress site sales-ready.

 Currently, WordPress is the No. 1 content management system in the world, powering more than 27 percent of all active websites and a total of 76.5 million active blogs.